liberland/Constitution/Constitution.md

 #### Article 104: Core Provisions of the Constitution

-No Amendment shall take away from the Principles of Book One or from the Individual Rights in the Bill of Rights.
+No Amendment shall take away from the Principles of Book One or from the Individual Rights enumerated in this Constitution.
 Book 2 shall not be changed by Amendment to increase State powers or scope.

 #### Article 105: Constitutional Convention